johnpaulmanoza/taskify-backend/README.md

 3. Configure environment variables:

-   Create a `.env` file in the root directory with the following content:
+   Create a `.env` file in the root directory with the following content (or copy from `.env.example`):

    ```
    JWT_SECRET=your_jwt_secret